Contact Us

 No. Accreditation requires a practicum supervised by an OGA FIT/F. This is an extensive process that includes a minimum number of teaching hours and a set number of observations and follow-up conferences.
 It also requires an additional financial investment.
 The practicum process is arranged directly with your supervising FIT/F. Requirements for the range of accreditation options can be found at the Orton Gillingham Academy (OGA) website.

-OGA will only list you as an accredited OG tutor with OGA if you have completed the CE and Associate training and practicum (which is a total of 10 observations/lesson plans).
+OGA will only list you as an accredited OG tutor with OGA if you have completed the CE and Associate training and practicum (5 observations for CE and 10 observations for Associate).
 After having completed accreditation (training plus practicum) you could also apply to other organizations for equivalent titles such as the International Dyslexia Association as a Structured Literacy/Dyslexia Interventionist and Specialist.